 Enlightened Eaters is an educationally minded series of readings, workshops, discussions, and other programs focusing on health, nutrition, sustainability, and environmental issues.

 Enlightened Eaters events are free to students, with a suggested donation of $20 for nonstudents.
 Acqua Panna and S.Pellegrino waters, Lavazza Coffee, tea from Tea Forté, and Valrhona Chocolate will be served.
-Snacks will be provided.
+Snacks will be provided by the Natural Gourmet Institute.
 Guests are also welcome to bring a brown-bag lunch.

 All events take place at: